Elon University School of Law: Clinical law center and the Humanitarian Immigration Law Clinic

 Elon Law opened its Clinical Law Center in 2009 to support legal services provided by law school students.
 The center provides a facility for students, under the supervision of law faculty and attorneys, to work with clients referred by nonprofit organizations and government agencies in the greater-Greensboro region.
 The center currently houses the law school's Humanitarian Immigration Law Clinic, which has provided assistance to hundreds of refugees and clients seeking asylum or family reunification since opening in 2010.

 North Carolina Business Court

 The Elon University School of Law houses the North Carolina Business Court.
 The court hears cases involving complex commercial and corporate law disputes in the law school's Robert E. Long Courtroom.
 The courtroom includes three large flat screen monitors to display motions, briefs and other documents, wireless technology and videoconferencing capabilities.
 All Business Court cases are assigned by the Chief Justice of the North Carolina Supreme Court.
 Judge Julianna Theall Earp presides over cases heard in Greensboro, and the court also has judges and holds hearings in Raleigh, North Carolina, and Charlotte, North Carolina.

 Leadership

 Elon Law is led by Dean and Professor of Law Zak Kramer.
 He was preceded by Interim Dean Alan Woodlief, Dean Emeritus and Professor Luke Bierman, Dean Emeritus George R. Johnson, Jr., and Founding Dean Leary Davis.
-David Gergen chairs the Elon University School of Law Advisory Board.